abinit/abinit/doc/tutorial/gwr_intro.md

 as well as the pros and cons with respect to the conventional GW implementation formulated in Fourier-space and real-frequency domain that in what follows will be referred to as conventional or legacy GW code.

-WARNING: THIS TUTORIAL IS WORK IN PROGRESS!
-IT IS NOT YET COMPLETE...

 ## Why a new GW code?

 The conventional GW code has quartic scaling with the number of atoms whereas GWR scales cubically.